BrianS3/MI2_drown_murphy_seko/README.md

 ## Database connections

-If you wish to manually connect to your database and extract data you can do so as followed:
+If you wish to manually connect to your database and extract data you can do so as follows:

 ```
 from gps_695 import database as d